 * Apparently, everybody is an honest employee and nobody plays hooky based on the comments in “Never Call In Sick On Friday, Slacker!”
 If I ever start a company, I want to hire all of you!
 We will make Friday double work day. :)

 * Financial Samurai finally breaks into the Top 100 of Wise Bread’s personal finance rankings!
 Will people start treating me differently as a result?
 Maybe.
 Will I get more spam mail from people who want to exchange links when they don’t have anything?
 Perhaps.
 Will advertisers ask me to pimp products I don’t use?
 Hope not.
 Will other sites actually give me the time of day?
 I have my doubts.
 Will we be able to reach a new audience?
 Hope so!

 * Small-time publishers (like us), I enjoy reading your insights!
 We all enjoy the community and share the love of writing.
 It’s hard for me to read everything, so if you feel you’ve got something unique, please feel free to e-mail or comment in a post of what you’ve written!
-I’ve found the best writing comes from new publishers who are not playing puppets to their advertisers.
+I’ve found the best writing comes from new publishers like Untemplater who are not playing puppets to their advertisers.
 Maybe we’ll be advertisement puppets in the future, but not now.
 We small-timers have to stick together because nobody else will stick up for us!

 Financial Samurai – “Slicing Through Money’s Mysteries”